 SatNav for Shell Bay/Swanage side: BH19 3BA

 There are car parks on both the Shell Bay and Sandbanks sides.

-The chain ferry has been in operation since 1923 and the current vessel – the Bramble Bush Bay – is named after the stretch of quiet sand that runs adjacent to Shell Bay on the Studland side and can carry 48 cars.
-It’s been carrying people to and from this area since 1994.
+The current vessel – the Bramble Bush Bay – is named after the stretch of quiet sand that runs adjacent to Shell Bay on the Studland side.

 She has been carrying people to and from the Isle of Purbeck since 1994.